 Prices vary depending upon the time of the year but reductions, even at peak times, may be negotiable depending upon your length of stay.

 Retreat bundles including group/ individual specialist sessions will be costed separately.
 Group events are generally between €50 – €80 per person, per day depending on which element is being offered.
 We limit our outdoor event group sizes to 12 people maximum, but workshop room events are limited to a maximum of 8 people.
 During the Covid 19 , Social Distancing requirements period, this may reduce further for some of the workshop experiences .

 Individual Therapy sessions by negotiation.

 We limit the Group size so that every participant will feel included.
 However, as a result, early booking for the additional workshop elements is a must, as the spaces do fill up quickly.

 Booking is secured by credit card in advance.
 We do not have ATM or credit card facilities on site.
 However there is an ATM in the shop 1 km away.
 You can also pay by bank transfer.
 A booking deposit is always required.
 This deposit is only refundable up to 48 hours before the booked date, so that the appropriate programme can be prepared in advance.

 Double occupancy €120 per night

 How far are shops, restaurants etc.?

-There are two small general stores [one Organic] 1 km from the retreat house.
+There are two small general stores less than1 km from the pilgrim centre.
 They supply most things apart from fresh meat and fish, which can be purchased from nearby towns 12 km away.
-There is a restaurant and pub 1 km from Tearmann in the village of Laragh.
+There are two good restaurants and pub 1 km from Tearmann in the village of Laragh.
 The Glendalough Hotel [a short walk] serves both bar and restaurant food.
-The Wicklow Heather restaurant is less than 1 km away.